 Keep up a proactive communication strategy

-Operations and day-to-day business are likely to shift and change as you adjust to the new normal.
+Operations and day-to-day business are likely to shift and change as we all adjust to the new normal.
 Don’t be afraid to overcommunicate with your customers during this time.
 Every time a protocol changes — whether it’s how you clean your store or how customers engage with your products and staff — be sure to keep your customers in the loop and updated.

 Checklist: Proactive customer communication after reopening